matheusmoreira/liblinux/documentation/system-calls/epoll_create1.md

-The returned file descriptor can be passed to the other epoll system calls in order to register file descriptors and wait for readiness events.
+The returned file descriptor can be passed to the other epoll system calls in order to add watched file descriptors and wait for readiness events.

 The epoll instance in the kernel remains alive